Study Materials Available

 Question

-Which Veda is primarily composed of melodies meant to be sung by priests during sacrifices?
+Which Veda consists of hymns meant to be sung by priests during sacrifices?

 Answer